MicrosoftDocs/microsoft-365-docs/microsoft-365/solutions/best-practices-anonymous-sharing.md

 1. Select the **These links must expire within this many days** option, and type a number of days in the box.
 1. Select **Save**.

-Note that once an *Anyone* link expires, the file or folder can be re-shared with a new *Anyone* link.
+Note that once an *Anyone* link expires, the file or folder can be reshared with a new *Anyone* link.

 You can set *Anyone* link expiration for a specific site by using [Set-SPOSite](/powershell/module/sharepoint-online/set-sposite).